Moomins on the Riviera

-Moomins on the Riviera (Finnish title: Muumit Rivieralla) is a 2014 Finnish-French animated family comedy film directed by Xavier Picard and produced by Hanna Hemilä, who is also co-director.
+Moomins on the Riviera (Finnish title: Muumit Rivieralla) is a 2014 animated family comedy film directed by Xavier Picard and produced by Hanna Hemilä, who is also co-director.
 The film is based on Moomin comic strips by Tove Jansson and Lars Jansson.

 The film is a co-production of Finnish Handle Productions, French Pictak Cie and Chinese Sandman Animation Studio.
-Written by Leslie Stewart, Annina Enckell, Hanna Hemilä, Xavier Picard and Beata Harju, the English version of the film stars Russell Tovey as Moomin, Nathaniel Parker as Moominpappa and Tracy Ann Oberman as Moominmamma.
+Written by Leslie Stewart, Annina Enckell, Hanna Hemilä, Xavier Picard and Beata Harju, the English version of the film stars Russell Tovey as Moomin, Nathaniel Parker as Moominpappa and Tracy-Ann Oberman as Moominmamma.
 The film is based on the Moomin Tove Jansson's original comic strip: Moomin on the Riviera and it is the first animated feature based on the comic strips.